mehdi-dbx/databricks-multi-genie/README.md

-# Teva Genie Supervisor
+# Genie Supervisor

-A single-entry-point AI agent that discovers every Genie Space across all Teva Databricks workspaces and routes user questions to the right one — transparently, without the user needing to know which workspace or dataset to query.
+A single-entry-point AI agent that discovers every Genie Space across all Customer Databricks workspaces and routes user questions to the right one — transparently, without the user needing to know which workspace or dataset to query.

 ---

 ## The Core Idea

-Teva's data lives across multiple Databricks workspaces, each containing multiple Genie Spaces tied to specific datasets.
+Customer data lives across multiple Databricks workspaces, each containing multiple Genie Spaces tied to specific datasets.
 Instead of asking users to navigate those spaces manually, this project exposes **one endpoint** that acts as a supervisor agent:

 ```
 User question
       │
       ▼
 ┌─────────────────────────────────┐
-│     Teva Genie Supervisor       │  ← single entry point
+│      Genie Supervisor       │  ← single entry point
 │  (LangGraph tool-calling agent) │
 └────────────┬────────────────────┘
              │  discovers & routes to